NotNite/hugehugemassive/README.md

 # hugehugemassive

-bigbiglarge as a rust library
+"bigbiglarge as a rust library". it wraps [hcloud](https://lib.rs/hcloud) to spin up Hetzner Cloud VMs programatically.